tbnorth/pycop_webscrape/pycop_webscrape.md

 `http://example.com/api/v3/get_rainfall?huc=08003&fmt=json`

 ## Why you shouldn't do it

  - Is the data available for sale, and if so, is it reasonable to bypass that?
  - Web access logs will probably be logging your network address, is that going to cause concern / misperception?
- - Too many requests per second / hour / day maybe (temporarily) block your access.
+ - Too many requests per second / hour / day may (temporarily) block your access.

 ## Why you'll wish you weren't doing it